hackbinghamton/IntroToProgrammingWorkshop/README.md

-# Intro To Programming and Starting a Personal Project Workshop
+# Intro to Programming and Starting a Personal Project Workshop